Design Concerns for Integrated Scripting and Interactive Visualization in Notebook Environments

 \subsection{Tree Simplification (Pruning)}

 Calling context trees can contain thousands of nodes, not all of which are of interest to a given analysis.
-However, analysts want access to all of them should their analysts require them and also for initial overviews.
-Thus, supporting the tree simplification tasks ([T4]), we added several interactive features for reducing the size of the tree shown.
+However, analysts want access to all of them should their analysis require it and also for initial overviews.
+Thus, supporting the tree simplification tasks (T4), we added several interactive features for reducing the size of the tree shown.

-We note these tree elision functionalities are {\em pruning} operations and not filtering because they only elide nodes from the leaves towards the root (i.e., subtrees) to maintain the tree structure and therefore the context of the shown nodes.

-We have a manual prune in support of T4.1 (subtree elision) and a mass prune in support of T4.2 (elision based on metrics).
-Elided subtrees are signified with a circle with a black arrow, indicating that they can be expanded (\autoref{fig:pruning}).
-Their metrics are the average of their subtree.
+We note these tree elision functionalities are {\em pruning} operations and not filtering because they only elide nodes from the leaves towards the root (i.e., subtrees) to maintain the context of a connected tree structure.
+We provide a manual prune (T4.1, subtree elision) and a mass prune (T4.2, elision based on metrics).
+Elided subtrees are signified with a black arrowhead, indicating that they can be expanded.

-With {\bf Manual Pruning}, double-clicking on a node will collapse (or uncollapse) its subtree.
-The {\bf Mass Prune} feature elides subtrees based on a metric value range, set through a floating interface shown in \autoref{fig:mass_prune} which is available through the menus.
+With {\bf Manual Pruning}, double-clicking a node collapses (or uncollapses) its subtree (\autoref{fig:pruning}). {\bf Mass Pruning} elides subtrees based on a metric value range, set through a floating interface (\autoref{fig:vislayout}(e)) which is available through the menus.
 The interface shows the distribution of the primary metric as a butterfly histogram.
 The top histogram shows the distribution of prunable nodes.
-The bottom shows the distribution of nodes that are internal, i.e., they will not be pruned because doing so would disconnect the tree.
+The bottom shows the distribution of nodes that are internal, i.e., they are not pruned because doing so would disconnect the tree.

-The two pink handles can be adjusted to set the range that should be shown.
-The tree updates interactively when the user releases a handle.
-By default, the tree is shown with the mass prune functionality set to elide prunable nodes with 0.0 as their primary metric value to limit the number of empty subtrees drawn on initial load and enhance the scalability of this visualization.
+The pink handles can be adjusted to set the range shown.
+On launch, this is set to elide nodes with 0.0 as their primary metric value to limit the number of empty subtrees drawn on initial load and enhance the scalability of this visualization.

-We deprioritized design for T4.3 (aggregation along internal paths and across subtrees) due to lack of specific motivating data.
-We included a prototype of the feature in the most simple case (aggregation along an internal path) in our early evaluations, but stopped including it due to time after gathering initial data for future design.